 It tops the charts with 4.79 out of 5 stars.
 Its pricing, ease of use, and integration capabilities are top-notch, as is its suite of payment options, which includes a virtual terminal and invoicing.
 Square didn’t earn a perfect score because it does not offer 24/7 phone support.

 - POS app: Square’s POS app is packed with more features than all the other solutions on our list.
 With Square, you can record both cash and card payments, add tips to each transaction, split sales between different payment methods, and send customer receipts via text or email.
-Square works offline, so you can accept card payments even without an internet connection.
+Square works offline so that you can accept card payments even without an internet connection.

 - Business management: Square has additional features such as invoicing, appointment booking, employee management, and customer email marketing.
 Furthermore, Square integrates with many other business programs, including accounting and delivery management.

 - Chargeback policy: Unlike most credit card processing services, Square does not charge extra fees when a chargeback occurs; there is only the fee from the cardholder’s bank should the dispute be unsuccessful.
 It will notify you of a chargeback via email and dispute it automatically should you forget or miss the deadline.
 It is highly recommended, however, that you add supporting documents via the Square Dashboard to improve your chances of a successful dispute.

 - Mobile app: As of this writing, Square ties with SwipeSimple (Payment Depot) for best ratings on the Apple App store.
-It has 4.8 out of 5 stars with some 300,000 ratings.
+It has 4.8 out of 5 stars with some 320,000 ratings.
 (SwipeSimple only has 4,400+).
-It ranks No. 34 in business in the App Store.
-People love the app, but hate the customer support.
+It ranks No. 19 in business in the App Store (previously No. 34).
+People love the app but hate customer support.
 There are also many complaints of held funds (on our list, PayPal is the worst for this, followed by Square).

 What Square Is Missing